RichieHakim/BMI_for_ScanImage/README.md

 What I would love some help with:
 - If someone wants to help implement Suite 2p or CNMF or something to do a better job at ROI finding, that would be amazing.
 It's just a bit far down on my to do this right now, and manual ROI selection over a fano-factor image has worked fine.
 - Implementing a running/rolling percentile calculation.
 This is the slowest step in the feedback (and simulation).
-It is used to calculation the dF/F at any given time point based on the last minute or so of data.
+It is used to calculate the dF/F at any given time point based on the last minute or so of data.
 I think there is a nice solution using heap structures in Matlab, I just haven't dug into it yet.